 Hotels and some stores accept major credit cards.
 For “street shopping” you will need local currency or U.S. Dollars.
 Your hotels will be able to exchange for you cash to local currency.
 It is recommended that you bring along cash in small denominations.

-Each passenger may bring one piece of checked-in luggage (1 suitcase maximum 44 pounds) and one carry-on piece (no more than 18”x10”x8”).
-Please do not over-pack and that you take a variety of separates with climate and comfort in mind.
+Each passenger may bring one piece of checked-in luggage and one carry-on piece.
+Please check with the airline for the maximum weight and size for luggage.
+We recommend that you do not over-pack and that you take a variety of separates with climate and comfort in mind.